 Evidence for chiropractic care in the pediatric population is on an increase, enabling chiropractors to have a vital role in children’s healthcare.
 This presentation will prepare you to share what doctors of chiropractic have to offer (now and in the future).
 Highlights include research findings from the largest prospective safety evaluation of chiropractic care for the pediatric population, and a systematic review of manual therapy use for children.

-- The largest prospective safety evaluation of chiropractic care for the pediatric population; and
+1. Discuss the largest prospective safety evaluation of chiropractic care for the pediatric population

 Katherine Pohlman, D.C., M.S.
 Ph.D.